Increasing stability of the continuation for general elliptic equations of second order: Conclusion

 \section{Conclusion}

+We demonstrated that the solution of the Cauchy or continuation problem is improving with growing wave number disregard of geometry of a domain or (non)trapping properties of the metric corresponding to the principal part of the elliptic equation.
+These results suggest much better controllability of the higher frequency waves and resolution in the inverse problems (for sources, obstacles, or medium properties) for any site of (boundary) controls or sensors.

-We think that the results of this paper can extended onto higher order elliptic equations and systems.
+We think that the results of this paper can be extended onto higher order elliptic equations and systems.
+So far a conditional H\"older stability is obtained for hyperbolic principally diagonal systems of second order (including isotropic elasticity and Maxwell systems) under (pseudo)convexity conditions and sharp uniqueness of the continuation results are obtained without these conditions \cite{EINT}.
+Despite recent results \cite{BKL}, \cite{V} stability bounds in the whole sharp uniqueness domain (given by Tataru \cite{T}) are still not available even in the scalar case.
 An important question is about minimal a priori constraints on the high frequency part of a solution.
 It is feasible that semi norms $|||\cdot|||_{(m;k)}(\Omega), m=2$ in Theorem 1.2 can be replaced by a similar semi norm with $m=1$, imposing only natural energy constraints on the high frequency part of $u$.
-Moreover, a complete justification of increasing stability can be obtained by proving that there are growing invariant subspaces where the solution of the Cauchy problem \eqref{PD}, \eqref{CauchyD} is Lipschitz stable.
-We will give one of related conjectures.
+Another useful confirmation of increasing stability can be obtained by proving that there are growing invariant subspaces where the solution of the Cauchy problem \eqref{PD}, \eqref{CauchyD} is Lipschitz stable.
+We will give one of corresponding conjectures.

-Let $\Omega$ be a Lipschitz bounded domain introduced in Theorem 1.1.
+Let $\Omega$ be a Lipschitz bounded domain.
 Let us assume that there is an unique solution $u\in H^{(1)}(\Omega)$ of the following Neumann problem